salesforce-ux/theo/README.md

 Parse the value as a color and return an 8 digit hex string

 **percentage/float**
-Parse a string percentage value and return a float represention
+Parse a string percentage value and return a float representation

 **relative/pixel**
 Parse a relative size value (em/rem) and return a pixel representation.